SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_fifo_mode/readme.md

 - DMA mode supports dual buffer cyclic mode to avoid loss of data when buffer is full.
 In dual buffer cyclic mode, if buffer 1 is full for particular channel, incoming sampled data is written into buffer 2 such that, samples from buffer 1 are read back by controller during this time.
 That’s why there are two start addresses, two buffer lengths and two valid signals for each channel.
-- External event-based sampling support.
-- Multi-channel mode, as the multiple channels are sensed, after sensing each channel, information related to “buffer length” etc. of that particular channel are rewritten in to the corresponding location of internal memory for the next use when same channel is sensed again.
-- External triggers can be used in PS4 State to collect the sample from a pre-defined channel.
 - The AUX ADC can take analog inputs in single ended or differential.
 The output is 12-bit digital which can be given out with (or) without noise averaging.
 - The Aux VRef can be connected directly to Vbat (Aux LDO bypass mode) or to the Aux LDO output.